CS410P/510 Essentials of Compilation Winter 2026

 Highly subject to change!

-Reading chapter references are to "Essentials of Compilation."
+Reading chapter references are to the PSU-specialized version of "Essentials of Compilation."
 Initial reading of each chapter should be done before the specified date.

 Date Reading HW Due Topics Recording Resources